starinc/morse_decoding/README.md

 See all the comments from Hjalmar on his code how this decoding is done.

+The Arduino C code is converted into B4A code.
 For Android the Nano timer is used and it seems to work.